Why You Shouldn’t Use Free Proxy Servers

 - Support: 24/7 via live chat, dedicated account manager

-And let’s not forget the benefits of having a dedicated account manager to help you with whatever query you have, flexible proxy management tools, and quality documentation.
-It only shows how the company values its customers.
+Let’s not forget the benefits of having a dedicated account manager to help you with whatever query you have.
+Their flexible proxy management tools include a browser extension and an Android app.
+The documentation is quality, too.

 However, you’ll need a larger budget to reap most of Oxylabs’ benefits.
 So, if you’re a proxy newbie or looking to use proxies for personal purposes, the provider’s pricing may not be ideal.